marknijboer/MagicUtil/README.md

 programs.

 ```
-MagicINFO Util 0.1.7
+MagicUtil 0.1.7
+Released under the MIT license.

-Useful utilities on a MagicINFO server
+Useful utilities on a Samsung MagicINFO server for sysadmin tasks.

 USAGE:
     magicutil [SUBCOMMAND]